Painting in ancient Rome: Origins: Etruria and Greece

-From the 5th century BC on, the Athenian classical style began to predominate in Greece.
-Painting was perfected and reached its apogee, having developed all the technical resources and the thematic spectrum that the Romans would carry forward, giving their own contribution to the received tradition.
-It was during this time that the most famous masters of ancient Greek painting worked - among them Apelles and Zeuxis - whose fame was born from their ability to represent perspective and create an impression of three-dimensionality in the scenes, and the efficient naturalism of their figures.
-Often painting on portable wooden panels, his works spread throughout the area of Greek influence and became known in Rome.
+By the last quarter of the 4th century BC, the era of Apelles, the most famous of Greek painters, artists were able to create an impression of three-dimensionality and naturalism in their scenes.
+Often painting on portable wooden panels, these works spread throughout the area of Greek influence and became known in Rome.
 The most frequent themes were taken from mythology, followed by portraits and allegories.
 Less common, though not rare, were landscape paintings, erotic scenes, and still lifes.